-Winter has arrived in earnest for many of us in the northern hemisphere, with temperatures plummeting below freezing paired with daily lashings of frost and the odd sprinkling of snow.
+Winter has arrived in earnest for many of us in the northern hemisphere, with plummeting temperatures paired with the occasional touch of frost and plenty of rain.

-Around my neck of the woods, the trails have been particularly muddy in recent weeks, but the arrival of frosty conditions has changed their characteristics for the better.
+Around my neck of the woods, the trails have been particularly muddy in recent weeks, but the arrival of frosty conditions changes their characteristics for the better.

-I typically ride more on the road in the winter, because many of my local clay-based trails become boggy.
-It’s never fun cleaning a bike after every winter ride, let alone a mud-encrusted one.
+I typically ride more on the road in the winter because many of my local clay-based trails become boggy.
+It’s never fun cleaning a bike after a winter ride, let alone a mud-encrusted one.

-However, with the frosty and icy conditions, I’ve left the road bike stored comfortably inside to avoid the risk of slipping on black ice.
-Instead, I’ve been upping the mileage on my gravel bike, and loving every minute of it.
+However, with frosty and icy conditions, I leave the road bike stored comfortably inside to avoid the risk of slipping on black ice.
+Instead, I up the mileage on my gravel bike and love every minute of it.

-Here are four reasons why you should follow my lead and head off-road when the temperatures plummet below freezing.
+Here are four reasons why you should follow my lead and head off-road when the temperatures drop below freezing.

 Frozen mud = anything goes